 Instructions

-1. Smash the crystalized ginger with the side of a kitchen knife to flatten out the fibers a bit.
-Chop the ginger as finely as you can.
+- Smash the crystalized ginger with the side of a kitchen knife to flatten out the fibers.
+Chop the ginger finely.

-2. Add the chopped ginger, honey, and an ounce or so of warm water in a mason jar or other sealable cup.
+- Add the chopped ginger, honey, and an ounce of warm water in a mason jar or sealable cup.

-3. Muddle and stir this mixture for 30 seconds until the honey is dissolved.
+- Muddle and stir the mixture for 30 seconds until honey is dissolved.

-4. Fill the glass with cold water and stir with a spoon until the mixture is evenly distributed.
+- Fill the glass with cold water and stir to distribute evenly.

-5. Add the chia seeds and mix with a spoon, then put the lid on and gently shake for a few seconds.
+- Add chia seeds and mix with a spoon.
+Put the lid on and gently shake.

-6. Let this sit for five minutes as the chia seeds absorb the liquid.
+- Let sit for five minutes as chia seeds absorb the liquid.